-configure-proxy.sh activates services required by SUSE Manager Proxy, such as squid , apache2 , salt-broker , and jabberd .
+configure-proxy.sh activates services required by Uyuni Proxy, such as squid, apache2, salt-broker, and jabberd.

 To check the status of the proxy system and its clients, click the proxy system's details page on the Web UI (Systems > Proxy, then the system name).
-Connection and Proxy subtabs display the respective status information.
+Connection > ] and menu:Proxy[ subtabs display the respective status information.